 Campsie city centre consists mostly of retail, commercial, educational, recreational and service facilities, including the Campsie Central Shopping Centre, Campsie Public School, Campsie RSL Club and the CBC Centre branch.
-Campsie has a population of approximately 25,000 residents according to the 2016 Census, with a mix of Australian (28 per cent) and non-Australian (72 per cent) born residents.
-The most common countries of birth for those not born in Australia include China (22 per cent), Nepal (7 per cent) and Vietnam (4 per cent).
+Campsie has a population of approximately 25,000 residents according to the 2016 Census, with a mix of Australian (29 per cent) and non-Australian (69 per cent) born residents.